 An engineer’s perspective of transforming data may likely be influenced by the business problem, which needs an analytical approach similar to that of a data scientist to understand models/techniques/training algorithms that the data needs to fit.
 At times, data scientists may choose to perform ETL of data by themselves, so that there is no gap in the aggregation methods and their modeling purposes.

 Data science and engineering

 In many cases, a data scientist and engineer need to be in alignment for taking a machine learning model into production.
 For example, both need to understand the same programming languages, production environments, databases, and integration methods to smoothly and successfully take a prototype model into the production stage.

 It is difficult to have generalized requirements for Data science and engineering fields in an organization.
-Even though many companies are now preferring data-science-engineer roles, which integrate both the tasks under a single owner, many corporations prefer to keep the specializations sovereign and loosely coupled with considerably transparent communication channels, since the tasks tend to fluctuate between the fields.
-With all possibilities considered, Data engineering and Data Science are the most important and transformative fields that not only help organizations make informed decisions but also unleash innovations powered through data that is readily and easily accessible in the form of structured and unstructured information through the cloud and internet of things.
-While data engineers have the potential to handle and manipulate this information to make sense, Data scientists can steer businesses into newer dimensions with the insights derived from the sensible data.
+Even though many companies are now preferring data-science-engineer roles, which integrate both tasks under a single owner, many corporations prefer to keep the specializations sovereign and loosely coupled with considerably transparent communication channels, since the tasks tend to fluctuate between the fields.
+With all possibilities considered, Data Engineering and Data Science are the most important and transformative fields that not only help organizations make informed decisions but also unleash innovations powered through data that is readily and easily accessible in the form of structured and unstructured information through the cloud and the internet of things.
+While data engineers have the potential to handle and manipulate this information to make sense, Data scientists can steer businesses into newer dimensions with the insights derived from sensible data.